DreamIP/haddoc2/README.md

 The `example/cnn/Node` directory presents an implementation example of the CNN on a Dreamcam_C3 platform.
 To generate the `.node` file, please run the `make_node.sh` script

 ## VHDL Generator
-A first parameter parser can be found at `lib/` and contains scripts to generate `params.vhd` file.
-Which contains the transcription of the CNN topology and parameters into VHDL constants.
-Theses will be affected as generics to the hardware description of the network.
-(Will parametrize the instantiated layers)
+A first parameter parser can be found at `lib/` and contains scripts to generate `params.vhd`.
+This file contains the transcription of the CNN topology and parameters as VHDL constants.
+Theses will be affected will parametrize the instantiated layers of the CNN.

+# TODO
+- Validate the layer parser functionnally.
+- Add Bias support in the first convLayer (firstLayer) and fix bug as in b7dc7828b38f3f03668c28d55c56232b2b2e7982
+- Add a softmax deisgn file to perform the last classification stage
+- Add Network parser